Emblem of Syria: Since 2011 and post-Ba'athist Syria

-During the Syrian Civil War which began in March 2011, various symbols and emblems were used by the Syrian opposition including the Syrian Salvation Government, the Syrian Interim Government, and by the Autonomous Administration of North and East Syria.
+During the Syrian civil war which began in March 2011, various symbols and emblems were used by the Syrian opposition including the Syrian Salvation Government, the Syrian Interim Government, and by the Autonomous Administration of North and East Syria.

 After the fall of the Assad regime in December 2024, the newly formed Syrian caretaker government updated the coat of arms into an emblem with a new escutcheon based on the flag Syria used upon independence from France in 1946; with the Hawk of Quraish faced dexter rather than sinister.
-However, this short-lived emblem was not official, and while it was visually depicted throughout the 2025 Interim Constitution of Syria, it was not verbally mentioned.
+However, this short-lived emblem was not official, and while it was visually depicted throughout the Constitutional Declaration of the Syrian Arab Republic, it was not verbally mentioned.

 A new emblem was adopted on 3 July 2025, depicting a golden eagle, inspired by ancient motifs at Palmyra, surmounted by three stars, taken from the Syrian flag.
 The three stars generally signify the people's liberation.
-The first of the three stars represents the districts of Aleppo, Damascus and Deir ez-Zor collectively; the second represents the Druze Mountain (Jebel Druze); and the final represents the Sanjak of Latakia, reflecting the diverse religious and ethnic composition of the nation.
 The eagle has a total of 14 wing feathers, symbolizing the country's 14 governorates, and five tail feathers that symbolize Syria's five principal geographic regions: the north, east, west, south, and center.
+The three stars, taken from the Syrian flag, symbolize the people and their liberation, while their position above the eagle signifies the primacy of the people over the state.